KnowageLabs/Knowage-Documentation/chapter_4/widget_gallery.rst

     Selected widget template.

 Use the *Save* icon to save the template.
-It's also possible to export a single template-
+It is also possible to export a single template.

 .. figure:: media/image3.png

     Toolbar icons.